Measuring Disentanglement: A Review of Metrics: Abstract

 Learning to disentangle and represent factors of variation in data is an important problem in AI.
-While many advances are made to learn these representations, it is still unclear how to quantify disentanglement.
-Several metrics exist, however little is known on their implicit assumptions, what they truly measure and their limits.
-As a result, it is difficult to interpret results when comparing different representations.
+While many advances have been made to learn these representations, it is still unclear how to quantify disentanglement.
+While several metrics exist, little is known on their implicit assumptions, what they truly measure, and their limits.
+In consequence, it is difficult to interpret results when comparing different representations.
 In this work, we survey supervised disentanglement metrics and thoroughly analyze them.
 We propose a new taxonomy in which all metrics fall into one of three families: intervention-based, predictor-based and information-based.
-We conduct extensive experiments, where we isolate representation properties to compare all metrics on many aspects.
-From experiment results and analysis, we provide insights on relations between disentangled representation properties.
-Finally, we provide guidelines on how to measure disentanglement and report the results.
+We conduct extensive experiments in which we isolate properties of disentangled representations, allowing stratified comparison along several axes.
+From our experiment results and analysis, we provide insights on relations between disentangled representation properties.
+Finally, we share guidelines on how to measure disentanglement.

 \keywords{Representation Learning \and Disentanglement \and Metrics}